 During the first week of the first semester students attend an induction programme.
-New students will be given a general introduction to University life and the University's principle support services and general information about the School and their programme, as described in the Degree Programme Handbook and the University's Student Charter.
-New and continuing students will be given detailed programme information and the timetable of lectures/practicals/labs/ tutorials/etc.
+New students will be given a general introduction to University life and the University's principle support services and general information about the School and their programme, as described in the Degree Programme Handbook.
+New and continuing students will be given detailed programme information and the timetable of lectures/practicals/labs/ tutorials/etc. The International Office offers an additional induction programme for overseas students.